ofekbarshalom/VisionBreaker/README.md

 # VisionBreaker

-This repository is the public version of the **VisionBreaker** research project, , which is actively under development.
+This repository is the public version of the **VisionBreaker** project, which is actively under development.

 ### Project Overview